ninoperanidze/PoC_Dashboard/README.md

 ## Examples

-Here are some practical examples of how to use the dashboard:
+Here is a practical examples of how to use the dashboard:

-### Example 1: Viewing Performance by Class
 1. Select the desired period from the "Period" filter.
 2. Choose a metric from the "Metrics" dropdown.
 3. Select the membership period and age group.